 Include details from them in your attire

 Having an item of significance from loved ones can help you (and them) feel close to them even if they aren’t there.
 You could wear your a necklace from your mother or a grandparent’s handkerchief in your suit pocket.
 Maybe you especially go outfit shopping with a loved one and they help you pick an element of your wedding outfit.
 I even had one couple that brought along a family heirloom tablecloth for them to eat their first meal together as a married couple at.
-The bride pictured above had the jewel from her grandmother's ring made into the necklace she's wearing.
 Maybe the detail shows up in your flat lay photos.
 Maybe a piece of fabric from another family member’s wedding outfit in the background of the detail photos from your day.
 The possibilities are endless for this!
 The object just needs to have significance to you and connect you with your loved ones.
 Even the smallest, seemingly unrelated object can add a lot.